k21971/EvilHack/doc/evilhack-changelog.md

 - Adjust illithid race HP and energy advancement
 - Fix: signed integer overflow in weight() via wish
 - Fix: corpse created at (0,0) for parked vault guards
+- Allow atonement for alignment abuse at any priest's temple